1up8192/governance/README.md

 - deploys ProxyFactory contracts
 - creates a gnosis safe proxy and sets it up one of the signers (owners) is the GovernorAlpha
 - QUESTION: _threshold number value? also there should be external value owners probably, how many, what accounts?

+Safe deplyoment can excluded from the process by simply disabling the script and done separately later
 #### DistributeTokensMainnet:
 - sends tokens to some accounts from deployer address
 - QUESTION: do want to distribute some tokens to external accounts beside the safe to be able to vote, or have external accounts executing transfers from the safe without the governance?